celo-org/docs/docs/developer-resources/testnet-wallet.md

 ---
-title: Setup Testnet Wallet on MetaMask
+title: Setup Testnet Wallets
-description: How to create and fund a MetaMas testnet wallet to use for developing Celo dApps.
+description: How to create and fund testnet wallets to use for developing Celo dApps.
 ---

 # MetaMask Testnet Wallet